pwang649/myWiki/docs/Reinforcement Learning/TD.md

 sidebar_position: 6
 ---

 TD learning is a combination of Monte Carlo ideas and dynamic programming (DP) ideas.
 Like Monte Carlo methods, TD methods can learn directly from raw experience without a model of the environment’s dynamics.
-Like DP, TD methods update estimates based in part on other learned estimates, without waiting for a final outcome (they bootstrap).
+Like DP, TD methods update estimates based in part on other learned estimates, without waiting for an outcome (they bootstrap).

 ### TD Prediction